sirokov/entain/README.md

 ---

+## Validation Rules

+Business validation is implemented using a **lightweight rule-based approach**:

+- `EventValidationRule` — core interface for all rules.
+- `BasicEventValidationRule` — simplified interface for rules that don’t depend on status transitions.
+- **Rules implemented so far**:
+   - `SportTypeRule` — validates that sport type is allowed (from enum or config).
+   - `StatusChangeRule` — validates allowed status transitions:
+      - `INACTIVE → ACTIVE` only if start time is not in the past
+      - `INACTIVE → FINISHED` forbidden
+      - `ACTIVE → FINISHED` allowed
+      - `FINISHED` is a terminal state

+### Why this approach?

+- Few rules are expected (3–4 in near future), so a complex rules engine is unnecessary.
+- Each rule is a **separate class**, easy to read and unit-test.
+- Adding new rules requires no changes in existing code, only a new class.
+- Keeps the service layer clean and decoupled from validation logic.

+This design provides the right balance of **simplicity, clarity, and extensibility**.

+---

 ## Event-Driven Architecture & SSE Extensibility

 The project uses a **domain event-driven approach** to decouple business logic from delivery mechanisms like SSE: